Life between the bridges

 Amsterdam: building on water

-When a city like that needs more housing for its fast growing population, making additional land out of water sounds like the obvious solution, and this is how the suburban expansion of IJburg was devised.
-On the eastern outskirts of Amsterdam an artificial archipelago was created in the IJmeer: six islands that will eventually house approximately 50.000 people.
+When a city needs more housing for its fast growing population, making additional land out of water sounds like the obvious solution, and this is how the suburban expansion of IJburg was devised.
+On the eastern outskirts of Amsterdam an artificial archipelago was created in the IJmeer: six islands will eventually house approximately 50.000 people.
 Construction started in 1997.

 Nine bridges, one family

 Benthem Crouwel Architects was selected to design the ‘Buitenwater’ (open water) family.
 These nine bridges lie on the outskirts of IJburg, near the shores of the various islands.
 Most of them mark the transition from urban residential district to the nature and recreational area of Diemerpark.
 Of all the families the Buitenwater bridges are the most light and transparent: they look like slender piers that skim the water surface.
 Five of the nine bridges are used by both cars and slow traffic.
 The other four are only used by pedestrians and cyclists.
 These are situated in quiet parts of IJburg without much motorized traffic.

 The nine bridges of this family each have their unique appearance yet are unmistakably related, following one single, flexible design principle that can be applied to all bridges and suits all locations.
 They are transparent, use identical materials and share details like the slightly inward curving of the balustrades.
 Because of their open and light structure views of the water and urban landscape are never obstructed.

 Living so close to the water is really an extraordinary experience.
 The light is completely different, with the sunlight that bounces off the water surface.